influxdata/docs-v2/content/influxdb/v1.8/tools/influx_inspect.md

 ##### [ `--nodml` ]

-The `--nodml` option allows users to export data without DML information.
+Export data without DML information.
-Using the `--nodml` flag when exporting data generates an export file that can be imported into InfluxDB 2.0 without modification.
+Use the `--nodml` flag to export data in a format that can be imported into InfluxDB 2.0.

 ##### [ `-out <export_dir>` ]